Weemee/woa/docs/patch.md

 * No game changes made, missing gameplay

 ## General
-* Can now report a bug through the website
+* Can now report a bugs through the platform

 ## Client
 * Recieve props: